Classic French Onion Soup with Gruyère

 METHOD:

-Add wine, stock, brandy, thyme, salt, and pepper to taste and simmer uncovered for 45 minutes.
-Add sherry and simmer for 15 minutes.
-Adjust seasonings.
+Add the red wine, scraping up any browned bits.
+Stir in stock, brandy, thyme, salt, and pepper.
+Bring to a simmer and cook uncovered for 45 minutes, stirring occasionally.
+Add the sherry and continue simmering for 15 minutes.
+Taste and adjust seasonings as needed.

 TO SERVE: